Private water body: what is the regulation?

-Buying a body of water can be useful for producing fish, irrigating crops, watering livestock or fighting the fire.
-But it can also allow to practice a leisure like fishing or hunting.
+Buying a private water body can be useful to produce fish, irrigate one’s crops, provide water to life stock or fight a fire.
+But it can also help to do a hobby like fishing or hunting.

-- If the property has a water surface of more than 1,000 m², we are in the presence of a pond likely to fall under one of the categories provided by law; it is important to know when it was created.
-Indeed, the law on water of January 3, 1992 marked a profound change in the legislation.
+It is the area of the property which is bought, sold, or rented, that qualifies it as a water body or pond.
+If it is less than 1,000 m², a water body is described as "pool", and therefore subject to no specific regulations.
+If the property has a surface area of water greater than 1,000 m², we are in the presence of a pond, which is likely to fall into one of the categories provided by law; it is therefore important to know its date of creation.
+Indeed, the water law dated January 3, 1992 struck a profound change in the legislation.

-But water bodies are complex works, which may come under several regulations: law on water, fishing, town planning, the environment, or even the Civil Code.
-Also, such an acquisition deserves to be thought about.
-It is important that the parties and their notary ask themselves a certain number of questions in order to avoid some disappointments: what surface, when was it created, what is its legal status, its mode of supply, its equipment...?
+But water bodies are complex works, which may fall under several regulations: water legislation on fishing, on town planning, on the environment, even the Civil Code.
+Moreover, such an acquisition is worth considering.
+It is important that the parties and their notary tackle several questions, in order to avoid setbacks: what surface, when was it created, what is its legal status, its supply mode, equipment….?

-According to the answers, the applicable regulations will be more or less dense, more or less complex; in extreme cases, the competent authority may even go so far as to request the abolition of the water body that is not up to standard.
+Depending on the responses, the applicable regulations will be more or less dense, more, or less complex; in extreme cases, the competent administration may even go so far as requesting the deletion of the water body, which is not in keeping with the standards.

-The Civil Code specifies that we must not drain or flood properties downstream.
-The Environmental Code adds that must be respected, at the exit of any work on a watercourse, a minimum flow called "reserved flow" (10% of the average flow of the watercourse).
-Just as the owner will have to control the species present, especially vegetal by avoiding or fighting against the propagation of those called invasive (eg Jussie).
+It must be done every 2 to 5 years, when the hydrological conditions are optimal and by notifying the competent services, at least 15 days in advance.
+The Civil Code specifies that properties downstream should not be drained or flooded.
+The Environmental Code adds that the following must be respected: the outlet of any structure on a watercourse, a minimum flow known as "reserved flow" (10% of the average flow of the watercourse).
+The owner will have to monitor the present species, mainly plants, by avoiding or fighting against the propagation of those, which are invasive (ex.
+The Primrose willow).